 Dramatic evidence of the importance of sunlight on the body is to be found in the fact that dark-skinned races suffer more from certain diseases than light-skinned races.
 Of all the races, the Negro race is the most susceptible to rickets.
 The solution is vitamin D, but in order to manufacture it in the body, blacks must have their bodies in the sunlight more than the light-skinned races.

 Because blacks require more sunlight on their bodies for good health than whites, blacks tend to have more jaundice, higher blood pressure, tuberculosis, and diabetes.

-In our book, "The Water Therapy Manual" (see order sheet) (Part Two of "Better Living for Your Home"), we include a section on sunbathing as a healing principle in the treatment of tuberculosis.
+In our book, "The Water Therapy Manual" (see book store) (Part Two of "Better Living for Your Home"), we include a section on sunbathing as a healing principle in the treatment of tuberculosis.
 Tuberculosis of the skin, bone, and lung are all helped by sunbathing.

 Streptococcal infections have been found to be reduced when sunlight regularly reaches the skin.
 In 1929, Dr. Ude introduced sunbathing into America for the treatment of erysipelas (a streptococcal infection of the skin).
 In 1938, penicillin was discovered and many researchers turned their eyes from sunlight to the wonder drugs.
 But the many dangerous side effects of these medicinal drugs are less likely to be found in taking a sunbath.

 Fungus infections of the feet and toes are especially helped by sunlight.
 So many different bacteria and viruses exist that it is neither wise nor safe to attempt vaccination against them all.
 But sunlight on the body is part of the best solution to many of these problems.